UKCloud/documentation/articles/vmware/vmw-faq.md

 If you use FTPS to upload data to or download it from your environment, you can transfer up to 1TiB of data in a day.

 Alternatively, we offer the Mass Transfer Facility option enabling customers to import large quantities of data via HDDs or NAS devices that are plugged directly into your environment.
-Please check the *Mass Transfer Facility Service Scope* for [NAS](../enablement/enbl-sco-mtf-nas.md) or [HDD](../enablement/enbl-sco-mtf-hdd.md), or the pricing guide further details.
+Please check the *Mass Transfer Facility Service Scope* for [NAS](../enablement/enbl-sco-mtf-nas.md) or [HDD](../enablement/enbl-sco-mtf-hdd.md), or the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf) further details.

 ### Does UKCloud offer encryption on the VM?